 The advice and opinions ranged from being told my son was just stubborn and strong-willed, hard-headed and spoiled to selfish and impatient.

 Included in this mix of conflicting information was opinions about his diet.
 Was he getting too much sugar, wheat, red dye, yellow dye, corn, milk, or rice?
 Or…maybe he wasn’t getting enough protein, carbs, vitamins, fish, vegetables, sunshine, sleep, exercise…Arrrh!
+And, get this…even the laundry detergent I was using.

 “You name it, everyone had something to say.”